Pope Paul IV: Election as pope

 He was a surprise choice as pope to succeed Pope Marcellus II (1555); his severe and unbending character combined with his advanced age and Italian patriotism meant under normal circumstances he would have declined the honor.
 He accepted apparently because Emperor Charles V was opposed to his accession.

 Carafa, elected on 23 May 1555, took the name of "Paul IV" in honor of Pope Paul III who named him as a cardinal.
 He was crowned as pope on 26 May 1555 by the protodeacon.
 He formally took possession of the Basilica of Saint John Lateran on 28 October 1555.

 Papacy

+Interior Policy

 As pope, Paul IV's nationalism was a driving force; he used the office to preserve some liberties in the face of fourfold foreign occupation.
 Like Pope Paul III, he was an enemy of the Colonna family.
 His treatment of Giovanna d'Aragona, who had married into that family, drew further negative comment from Venice because she had long been a patron of artists and writers.